Due to the cessation of funding, the General Practice Aged Day Service (GPADS) will cease operations effective from 26

 What does the GPADS Program do?

-GPADS program supports general practices in the ACT.
-General practices are able to call on GPADS when the demands of the surgery or annual leave prevent their attendance.
-This is a GP to GP referral only for isolated acute episodes of care.
+General practices and RACF's are able to call on GPADS when the demands of the surgery or annual/conference leave prevent their attendance.
+GPADS accepts referrals only for isolated acute episodes of care.
 Responsibility for ongoing care remains with the practice.
-There is no age limit but referrals are limited to people who are home bound at home or within a Residential Aged Care Facility (RACF).
+There is no age limit but referrals are limited to people who are home bound or within a Residential Aged Care Facility (RACF).

 Following a referral from the client’s GP or RACF: